executablebooks/sphinx-external-toc/README.md

 Questions / TODOs:

-- Add additional top-level keys, e.g. `appendices` (see https://github.com/sphinx-doc/sphinx/issues/2502) and `bibliography`
+- ~~Add additional top-level keys, e.g. `appendices` (see https://github.com/sphinx-doc/sphinx/issues/2502) and `bibliography`.~~ Can be replaced by setting the numbering style and (possibly) restarting the numbering.
 - Using `external_toc_exclude_missing` to exclude a certain file suffix: currently if you had files `doc.md` and `doc.rst`, and put `doc.md` in your ToC, it will add `doc.rst` to the excluded patterns but then, when looking for `doc.md`, will still select `doc.rst` (since it is first in `source_suffix`).
   Maybe open an issue on sphinx, that `doc2path` should respect exclude patterns.
-- Integrate https://github.com/executablebooks/sphinx-multitoc-numbering into this extension? (or upstream PR)
+- ~~Integrate https://github.com/executablebooks/sphinx-multitoc-numbering into this extension? (or upstream PR).~~ Included and enforced in this fork.
 - document suppressing warnings
 - test against orphan file
 - https://github.com/executablebooks/sphinx-book-theme/pull/304